“Fur moms” and jackets, oh my: On dressing up dogs

 I also think it’s possible for “dog dress up” to negatively affect the people on the other end of the leash.
 While humans and dogs share many traits as social mammals, it’s important to remember that our pets aren’t just furry little people.

 I’ve become a big believer in a thoughtful balance of both anthropomorphism and anthropodenial rooted in research about what it means to be a dog.
-(You can read more on that in the below Instagram posts.)

-If an owner struggles to keep their mind straight about who their companion is deep down (a canine with deeply ingrained natural instincts) then cutesy pet clothing does have the potential to make things messier.
+If an owner struggles to keep their mind straight about who their companion is deep down (a canine with deeply ingrained natural instincts) then cutesy pet clothing has the potential to make things messier.
 Dressing our dogs to look more like human babies can make us more likely to treat them as such!
 This is one area in particular where I’ve seen the “fur mom” term take on a negative connotation in the dog training community.

 (You can hear more about my thoughts on comparing kids to dogs in this podcast episode and the following Instagram caption.)